Agriculture And Computer Vision: A Match Made In Heaven

 The farm sector has seen several contributions of agriculture computer vision.
 In particular, computer vision applications span areas such as planting and harvesting.
 Weeding and plant health detection are also getting their share of hi-tech.

-Let’s delve into some of the most noteworthy contributions of today.
+Let’s delve into some of the most noteworthy contributions of computer vision in agriculture.

 Computer Vision For Quality Inspection Of Agricultural Food Products